OSU-CMS/Ph2_ACF_GUI/README.md

 Grading GUI for CMS Tracker Phase2 Acquisition &amp; Control Framework

 ## Installation:
 This software is designed to run using Docker.
-This ensures that all testing is performed with consistent and
+This ensures that all testing is performed in a reliable and consistent way.

 ## Running in docker:
 This software is designed to run using Docker.
 A compiled version of the most current stable release of Ph2_ACF and everything required to run it is included in the container.
 There are two containers available to meet the needs of both developers and users.